Australian rules football in Tasmania: Representative Side

 A combined state team usually plays other state competitions around Australia, such as AFL Queensland in 2007, 2009, and 2010.

+Uniform

 Governing body

 The governing body for Aussie Rules in Tasmania is AFL Tasmania.

 In 2009 the three main community football leagues The Northern Tasmanian Football League, Northern Tasmanian Football Association, and the Southern Football League established the Tasmanian Football Council which is a united body that represents community Footballs interests in the state.
 The council has membership with the Australian Amateur Football Council.

 The Tasmanian government set up the Football Tasmania Board in 2019 to provide advice to the government on the state of the game in Tasmania.